businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 The Smurf6 tools are a type of Smurf attack run with Kali Linux.
 It generates lots of local ICMPv6 traffic used to DoS attack-local systems.
 Smurf6 sends locally generated ICMPv6 ECHO REQUEST packets toward the “all routers” multicast address of FF02::2.

 As this multicast address represents all routers on the segment, they all respond with ICMPv6 ECHO RESPONSE to the victims’ source address.
 The multicast address can be used for DoS attacks.
-Essential to control who can send to these multicast addresses and who can respond to a multicast packet.
+It is essential to control who can send to these multicast addresses and who can respond to a multicast packet.

 IPv6 security and important IPv6 RFCs